kawan16/angular-inheritance/README.md

 ## Precautions

 Some exceptions may arise if you declare randomly your JS files in your index HTML file.
 The rule is to declare controllers and services based on their inheritance level.
-A parent controller must be declare before its children.
+A parent controller must be declared before its children.

 ```html
   <script type="text/javascript" src="<SRC_PATH>/parentController.js"> </script>